AutoStake-com/thorchain-deploy/README.md

 docker exec -it af9a9b6f687e thornode ed25519
 ```

-Lastly get your `"$VALIDATOR"` with the following command:
+Lastly get your `"$VALIDATOR"` with the following 2 commands:

 ```
 docker exec -it af9a9b6f687e thornode tendermint show-validator